IU-PR/Capstone_project/content/docs/2024/startup_studio/week4.md

 We encountered problems because we created new columns with constraints nullable=False in tables that already contained data, which broke the constraints and caused the migrations to fail.
 We solved this by rewriting the auto-generated migrations, first creating new columns, entering information into them, and then changing the constraints.

 **Metrics Accumulation:**\
 We had the difficulty with accumulating metrics for a single namespace and the lack of ready dashboard versions for our needs.
-We resolved this by using [cAdvisor](https://github.com/google/cadvisor) for monitoring containers, namespaces, and pods, and by searching for similar dashboard variants, borrowing some graphics, and configuring them to fit our requirements.
+We will resolve this by using [cAdvisor](https://github.com/google/cadvisor) for monitoring containers, namespaces, and pods, and by searching for similar dashboard variants, borrowing some graphics, and configuring them to fit our requirements.

 **Token Refresh Endpoint:**\
 We had an issue with the token refresh endpoint, where the refresh token was passed through the query, causing problems.
 We resolved this by changing it to pass through the body.